stalj/prg-basics/03-ControlStructures/ControlStructures.md

     6 13 20 27 34 41 48\
     7 14 21 28 35 42 49

-1. Write a program that displays 20 integer random numbers in the range of 5 to 10.
+1. Write a program that prints 20 integer random numbers in the range of 5 to 10.